 To get involved, contact Pat Whitaker, the Parish Nurse, at firstname.lastname@example.org or 616-399-1062 ext.
 203.

 Pastoral Hospital Visit Request

 Holland Hospital is no longer able to provide a list of Catholics in the hospital.
-If you or someone you know is in the hospital and would like a member of our pastoral team to visit them, and bring communion, please click here: Pastoral Hospital Visit Request.
+If you or someone you know is in the hospital and would like a member of our pastoral team to visit them and bring Holy Communion, please click here: Pastoral Hospital Visit Request.

 Caring for Body, Mind and Spirit

-Parishioners can call the Parish Nurse at 616-399-1062 ext.
+Parishioners can call Pat Whitaker, the Parish Nurse, at 616-399-1062 ext.
 203 or email her at email@example.com.
 All services are free and confidential.
-Click here for more information on Parish Nurse Services and Medical Equipment Lending Closet.
+Click the links below for more information:

 - Touched by cancer, including survivors, caregivers, family, friends

 - Currently fighting the disease

 - Who have lost a loved one to cancer.

 All are welcome to the meetings.
 They are held on the third Monday of each month at 5:30 p.m. in the library at Our Lady of the Lake Church, 480 152nd Ave, Holland MI 49424.
 For further information please call the Parish Nurse at 616-399-1062 ext.
 203.